tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 Table relationships are important, but beware: do not trust anyone who tells you that databases made with SQL are relational "because there are relationships between tables".
-That is wrong.
-We will see why when we talk about what makes a database relational, later.
+That is wrong, as will be clear in the discussion about what makes a database relational, later.

 **Selecting with WHERE**